 Like many other experiences across Walt Disney World, dining has changed significantly during COVID-19.
 In addition to enhanced cleaning and physical distancing protocols, there are certain restaurants that have yet to reopen, or that have reopened with altered dining experiences.
 We’re hopeful that many of these will be back to normal in the months to come, but for now, here are some of the top dining experiences we’re missing the most at WDW.

 One of my first meals at Walt Disney World was at Magic Kingdom’s Crystal Palace, and anyone with a soft spot for Winnie the Pooh is surely missing this all-you-can-eat dining experience.
 Buffets are practically impossible to enjoy safely during COVID-19, so they’ve all been closed or reimagined at Walt Disney World.
-So for now, you won’t be able to enjoy these scrumptious buffets or enjoy visits from your favorite pals from the Hundred-Acre Wood.
+Crystal Palace is currently open for dining with select family-style dishes.
+No characters and no buffet.
+We’re eager for the characters to return, even as a modified character dining experience like Chef Mickey’s for example.

 2. Victoria & Albert’s